-- (i) reviewing and recommending risk management strategies, policies, risk appetite and risk tolerance for board's approval; - (ii) reviewing and assessing adequacy of risk management policies and framework including ICAAP and Risk Appetite, Credit Risk, Operational Risk Market Risk and Compliance in identifying, measuring, monitoring and controlling risk and to the extent to which these are operating effectively; - (iii) ensuring infrastructure, resources and systems are in place for risk management that is, enduring that the staff responsible for implementing risk management systems perform those duties independently of the bank's risk taking activities; and - (iv) reviewing management's periodic reports on risk exposure, risk portfolio composition and risk management activities. - 3.
+- (i) reviewing and recommending risk management strategies, policies, risk appetite and risk tolerance for board's approval; - (ii) reviewing and assessing adequacy of risk management policies and framework including ICAAP and Risk Appetite, Credit Risk, Operational Risk Market Risk and Compliance in identifying, measuring, monitoring and controlling risk and to the extent to which these are operating effectively; - (iii) ensuring infrastructure, resources and systems are in place for risk management that is, enduring that the staff responsible for implementing risk management systems perform those duties independently of the bank's risk taking activities; - (iv) reviewing management's periodic reports on risk exposure, risk portfolio composition and risk management activities; - (v) to advise the Board on risk appetite and tolerance in determining strategy.
+The Committee has power delegated by the Board to set risk appetite, approve frameworks, policies and processes for managing risk and accept risks beyond the approval discretion provided to management; and - (vi) to provide effective oversight of senior management's actions to ensure consistency with the risk strategy and policies approved by the Board, including the risk appetite framework. - 3.
 Board Nominating Committee - (a) Membership and Attendance

-Board Nominating Committee ('BNC') comprises the following members and details of attendance of each member at the BNC meetings held during 2014 are as follows:
+Board Nominating Committee ('BNC') comprises the following members and details of attendance of each member at the BNC meetings held during 2015 are as follows:

-Composition of Board Nominating Committee Number of B Number of BNC Meetings Composition of Board Norminating Committee Held Attended Datuk Ter Leong Yap Chairman/Independent Non-Executive Director 6 6 Chai Woon Chew, Michael Member/ Independent Non-Executive Director 6 6 Liu Lijing Member/Non-Independent Non-Executive Director 6 6
+Composition of Board Nominating Committee Number of BNC Meetings Held Attended Datuk Ter Leong Yap 4 4 Chairman/Independent Non-Executive Director Ŧ 4 Chai Woon Chew 4 4 Member/ Independent Non-Executive Director Ŧ 4 Liu Lijing 4 4 Member/Non-Independent Non-Executive Director Ŧ 4 Zheng Weiping NIL NIL Member/Chairman of Board of Director (Appointed on 26 October 2015) Wang Hongwei NIL NIL Member/Chairman of Board of Director (Appointed on 26 October 2015)